StefanoCipriani/docker-kubernates/sezione-7-dockerize-laravel-php-app/readme-sezione-7-dokcerize-laravel-php-app.md

 Dokcerize an application with complex configuration
 ### Preconditions
-Go at the level og dockrer-compose.yml file
+Go at the level of **docker-compose.yml** file

 ### Create the project from container in the current directory

-docker-compose run --rm composer create-project --prefer-dist laravel/laravel .
+1. **docker-compose run --rm composer create-project --prefer-dist laravel/laravel .**

-The commands result will be present in the src folder
+The command above will create a laravel project  in the src folder